Stop Falling for CRM Hype: What Smart Financial Institutions Do Differently

 The Feature Flood

-A vendor walks you through 147 features in a 45-minute demo.
-Most financial institutions use 15-20% of their CRM's functionality.
-Those extra features increase your licensing cost without increasing productivity.
-Before any demo, write down the five things you need the CRM to do.
-If the vendor spends more time on extras than your five priorities, walk.
+A vendor walks the institution through more than 100 features in a 45-minute demo.
+Most financial institutions end up using 15 to 20 percent of the platform's functionality.
+The remaining features increase licensing cost without increasing productivity.
+Before any demo, write down the five outcomes the institution actually needs from the platform.
+If the vendor spends more time on the extras than on those five outcomes, the platform is mis-fit.

 02